S2000Erwin/sendmoremoney/README.md

 3. Tuple<Int|False|True>

-`True` is added to signify that that particular letter is not used in the current problem. `False` means that letter is used but not yet assigned to an `Int`
+`True` is added to signify a particular letter is not used in the current problem. `False` means that letter is used but not yet assigned to an `Int`

 4. Priority Table

 In the first incarnation, variables are guessed/visited in alphabetical order.
-It results that there are 6339 evaluations needed to reach the result for SEND+MORE=MONEY case.
+The result is that there are 6339 evaluations needed to reach a solution for SEND+MORE=MONEY case.
-It is observed that M should be guessed first because it is easy to fix it.
-Then the other MSD (S in this send), then the ones digits (D, E and Y) and tens digit and so on.
+It is observed that M should be guessed first because it is easy to fix.
+Then the other MSD (S in `send`), then the ones digits (D, E and Y), then tens digit and so on.
 Thus the priority table is set up with MSDs first and output before inputs.
+Then go from ones digits to tens digits and so on.
-Using Priority Table, 5778 evaluations are achieved.
+Using Priority Table, 5778 evaluations to reach a solution is achieved.

 # Todo

 - Speed Optimization (DPLL?).
 Need a one-clause solver.
-Assign value calculated from the one-clause solver instead of `get-next`.
+Assign value calculated from the one-clause solver instead of using `get-next`.
 Mark the recursive level and location for quick rewind.